ProfessorManhattan/codeclimate-eslint/README.md

   - remote: https://gitlab.com/megabyte-labs/gitlab-ci/-/raw/master/lint/eslint.gitlab-ci.yml
 ```

 That is it!
-ESLint CodeClimate Engine will now run anytime you commit code (that matches the parameters laid out in the `remote:` file above).
+ESLint will now run anytime you commit code (that matches the parameters laid out in the `remote:` file above).
 Ideally, for production, you should copy the source code from the `remote:` link above to another location and update the `remote:` link to the file's new location.
 That way, you do not have to worry about any changes that are made to the `remote:` file by our team.

 <a href="#more-information-about-eslint" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>